fence-io/website/content/articles/networking/index.md

 **Understanding Cilium's Network Configurations**

-Cilium represents a modern solution for networking and security in Kubernetes, surpassing the capabilities of traditional components like kube-proxy `kubeProxyReplacement="strict"`.
+Cilium represents a modern solution for networking and security in Kubernetes, surpassing the capabilities of traditional components like kube-proxy (disabled in cilium instalation `kubeProxyReplacement="strict"`).
 While kube-proxy focuses on basic networking tasks such as service discovery and load balancing, Cilium extends its functionality with advanced networking, security, and observability features.
 In terms of load balancing, kube-proxy operates at the network layer (Layer 3/4) and provides basic load balancing using iptables or IPVS.
 In contrast, Cilium can handle Layer 3/4 load balancing and offers more sophisticated techniques.
 We'll delve into these techniques later in this article.

 Cilium offers two network configurations: encapsulation and direct routing (native `routingMode="native"`), each suited to different environments and requirements.
 Encapsulation works well in cloud environments or situations with overlapping networks, while native routing excels in on-premises setups or dedicated cloud environments where performance optimization is crucial.
 For further details on this topic, refer to the Cilium documentation: [Cilium Routing Concepts](https://docs.cilium.io/en/stable/network/concepts/routing).

-**Exploring Network Configuration in KinD Cluster**
+**Network Configuration in KinD Cluster**

 The networking architecture of Kind cluster leverages Docker's networking features alongside standard Kubernetes components.
 Within a Kind cluster, every Kubernetes node is a Docker container.
 These containers operate within the same network namespace, facilitating communication via the Docker bridge network.
 Moreover, Kind establishes a unique bridge network for each cluster, fostering communication among Kubernetes nodes.

 ```
-macbook-pro %Docker network list
+macbook-pro % Docker network list
 NETWORK ID     NAME      DRIVER    SCOPE
 8fd3d395c77e   bridge    bridge    local
 457bca38a85e   host      host      local